gitlabform/gitlabform/CONTRIBUTING.md

 and what does in fact happen.

 To be more specific please remember to:
 * provide GitLab version,
 * provide GitLabForm version,
 * provide your Python version and Operating System,
-  * provide config in whole or a relevant fragment (of course you can and should redacting any values you need to redact for privacy and security reasons),
+* provide config in whole, or a relevant fragment (of course you can and should redact any values you need to redact for privacy and security reasons),

 ### Feature requests

 Please note that although we do accept feature requests we do not promise to fulfill them.

-But it's still worth creating an issue for this as it shows interest in given feature and that may be taken into account by both existing app authors as well as new contributors when planning to implement something new.
+However, it's still worth creating an issue for this as it shows interest in given feature and that may be taken into account by both existing app authors and new contributors when planning to implement something new.

 ## Pull Requests